matta-research-group/SwiftPol/paper/paper.md

 # Conclusion

-Considering key experimental properties of bulk polymer materials during <i>in silico<i> system building creates representative simulations which are more characteristic of experimental systems]
+Considering key experimental properties of bulk polymer materials during *in silico* system building creates representative simulations which are more characteristic of experimental systems]

 # Defining Polymer Properties

 SwiftPol uses the following expressions to define key polymer properties.

-Monomer ratio, <i>R~m<i>, is the ratio of monomer A to monomer B in an AB co-polymer, shown in \autoref{equation 1}
+Monomer ratio, *R~m*, is the ratio of monomer A to monomer B in an AB co-polymer, shown in \autoref{equation 1}

 \begin{equation}\label{equation 1}
 \mathit{R_{m}}  = \frac{n(A)}{n(A+B)}